Tulelake Basin Joint Unified School District

-There are three schools in the Tulelake Basin Joint Unified School District, all of which are in the town of Tulelake, in Siskiyou County, California, United States.
+Tulelake Basin Joint Unified School District is a school district in California, United States.
+There are three schools in the district, all of which are in the town of Tulelake, in Siskiyou County.

+In Siskiyou County, the district includes Tulelake.
+A portion of the district resides in Modoc County.
+There, the district includes Newell.

 The school district is served by Modoc County Office of Education.
 Kindergarten through sixth grades are taught at Tulelake Elementary, where the mascot is the Gosling, a reflection of area waterfowl.
 Tulelake High School, located in the town of Tulelake, instructs grades seven through twelve, and its mascot is the Honker, a slang term for the Canada goose.
 Tulelake Continuation School merged with the high school in 2018.